Is Social Media Hurting Your Self-Esteem and Mental Health?

 For something that is used so often and by so many, can it really be that bad?

-I’m sure you’ve heard a rumor or two about the negative effects of social media, but does anyone really know if they’re true?
+You’ve probably heard a rumor or two about the negative effects of social media.
 Does social media truly affect your mental health and self-esteem?
-According to different studies and research, social media has indeed been linked to higher levels of loneliness, envy, anxiety, depression, stress, and hindered social skills.
+According to different studies and research, social media has indeed been linked to higher levels of loneliness, envy, anxiety, depression, and stress.

-According to research, in 2019, the average person spends more than two hours a day scrolling through social media feeds.
-And that’s just the average person!
+The average person spends more than two hours a day scrolling through social media feeds.
 For a lot of people, that number of hours spent scrolling is much higher.
 A new study shows that to improve or sustain your mental health, you should reduce your social media time to 30 minutes a day or less.

 Related: Screen Time for Children: How Much Is Okay?

 There’s a whole world offline that you are missing out on because of the addictive and enticing social media universe.
 While social media is a great way to connect with friends and family, promote positive messages, share hilarious memes, and even grow your business, it should be used in moderation—like all good things.

 If used wisely and moderately, you can scroll through your newsfeed filled with your friends’ baby announcements, engagements, and vacations with a smile on your face—feeling content with the direction your life is headed.
 However, you can also find yourself mindlessly scrolling and becoming resentful of others because of what you perceive you lack.

 Taking time away from social media is a great way to unwind and reconnect with yourself.
 It can also improve your mental health.
 You’ll have a newfound appreciation for your life and may find you actually do have time to take up that new hobby or get back to an old one.

 Even if you do use social media in moderation, you can continue to cut down on the time spent scrolling through the feeds, allowing you more time to be present in the moment.
 Here are three ways to reduce your social media use.